Liwei254/GreenHouse/README.md

-Sure!
-Here's a professional and clear `README.md` draft for your **Greenhouse Automation** project based on the provided code:

----

 # Greenhouse Automation

 An IoT-enabled greenhouse automation system for remote monitoring and control of environmental conditions using sensors and actuators.
 Built with a Node.js backend (Express, MongoDB) and a React frontend.